mihaip/infinite-mac/README.md

     - Note that both Mini vMac and Basilisk II will be launched as part of this process.
 Once they seem done and you can see Infinite HD, use the "Shut Down" command to cleanly turn off the emulated machine and then quit the respective emulator so that the task can continue.
 - `import-cd-roms`: Build CD-ROM library (actual CD-ROMs are hosted on archive.org and other sites, the library contains metadata)
     - `placeholder` may be passed in as an argument to make an empty CD-ROM library
+    - `--sync-media` may be passed in to sync local mmedia files to the Cloudflare R2 bucket (this is separate from the disk image sync process done by `sync-disks.sh`)
 - `import-library`: Build downloads library (actual downloads are hosted on macintoshgarden.org and other sites, the library contains metadata)
     - `placeholder` may be passed in as an argument to make the script generate a minimal library that does not depend on a Macintosh Garden data dump.